 The SSI Allianz scholarships directly support people from refugee backgrounds in NSW to achieve independence.
 The scholarships have been created to minimise the financial barriers experienced by refugees as they participate in the NSW education system.

-Scholarships for the 2018 academic year are closed.
+Scholarships for the 2018 academic year are closed and will reopen in September 2018.

-In response to the various needs of refugee communities, SSI and Allianz are offering scholarships to individuals across a range of education categories.
+In response to the various needs of refugee communities, SSI and Allianz offer scholarships to individuals across a range of education categories, including secondary, vocational education and training, university, and skills qualification and recognition.

 To be eligible, students must: